tc39/notes/es6/2013-09/sept-18.md

 AWS: if we see things that are tightly linked, we might treat them that way

-RWS: as I said earlier, the committee can choose to merge them
+RWN: as I said earlier, the committee can choose to merge them

 WH: is the intent that the spec will be written by many people? or a single author?

-RWS: the hope is that we'll have more authors for sections of the text, and it'll continue to be the responsibility of the (single) editor to maintain quality.
+RWN: the hope is that we'll have more authors for sections of the text, and it'll continue to be the responsibility of the (single) editor to maintain quality.

 YK: I've found it useful to go throuh the exercise of writing spec text